DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         title="Custom Collection View Layout">
             Custom Collection View Layout
         </a>
         from Mic Pringle.
-Although it’s an iOS series, you can find lots of useful information that’s relevant to collection views in OS X as well.
+Although it's an iOS series, you can find lots of useful information that's relevant to collection views in OS X as well.
     </p>
     <p>
         I hope you found this tutorial most helpful!
-Let’s talk about it in the forums.
+Let's talk about it in the forums.
 I look forward to your questions, comments and discoveries!
     </p>
 </div>